Prediction interval: Non-parametric methods

-One can compute prediction intervals without any assumptions on the population; formally, this is a non-parametric method.
+One can compute prediction intervals without any assumptions on the population, i.e. in a non-parametric way.

+The residual bootstrap method can be used for constructing non-parametric prediction intervals.

+Conformal Prediction

+In general the conformal prediction method is more general.

+Let us look at the special case of using the minimum and maximum as boundaries for a prediction interval:

 If one has a sample of identical random variables {X1, ..., Xn}, then the probability that the next observation Xn+1 will be the largest is 1/(n + 1), since all observations have equal probability of being the maximum.
 In the same way, the probability that Xn+1 will be the smallest is 1/(n + 1).
 The other (n − 1)/(n + 1) of the time, Xn+1 falls between the sample maximum and sample minimum of the sample {X1, ..., Xn}.
 Thus, denoting the sample maximum and minimum by M and m, this yields an (n − 1)/(n + 1) prediction interval of [m, M].

 Notice that while this gives the probability that a future observation will fall in a range, it does not give any estimate as to where in a segment it will fall – notably, if it falls outside the range of observed values, it may be far outside the range.
 See extreme value theory for further discussion.
 Formally, this applies not just to sampling from a population, but to any exchangeable sequence of random variables, not necessarily independent or identically distributed.

 Contrast with other intervals

 Contrast with confidence intervals

-Note that in the formula for the predictive confidence interval no mention is made of the unobservable parameters μ and σ of population mean and standard deviation – the observed sample statistics $\overline{X}_n$ and $S_n$ of sample mean and standard deviation are used, and what is estimated is the outcome of future samples.
+In the formula for the predictive confidence interval no mention is made of the unobservable parameters μ and σ of population mean and standard deviation – the observed sample statistics $\overline{X}_n$ and $S_n$ of sample mean and standard deviation are used, and what is estimated is the outcome of future samples.

-Rather than using sample statistics as estimators of population parameters and applying confidence intervals to these estimates, one considers "the next sample" $X_{n+1}$ as itself a statistic, and computes its sampling distribution.
+When considering prediction intervals, rather than using sample statistics as estimators of population parameters and applying confidence intervals to these estimates, one considers "the next sample" $X_{n+1}$ as itself a statistic, and computes its sampling distribution.

 In parameter confidence intervals, one estimates population parameters; if one wishes to interpret this as prediction of the next sample, one models "the next sample" as a draw from this estimated population, using the (estimated) population distribution.
 By contrast, in predictive confidence intervals, one uses the sampling distribution of (a statistic of) a sample of n or n + 1 observations from such a population, and the population distribution is not directly used, though the assumption about its form (though not the values of its parameters) is used in computing the sampling distribution.